bioperl/bioperl.github.io/howtos/Beginners.md

 #### Terminology

 In the object-oriented example above, `$seq_obj` is called an object, and `revcom` is called a method.
 An object is a data structure that has both data and methods associated with it.
 Objects are separated into types called classes, and the class of an object defines both the data that it can hold and the methods that it knows.
 A specific object that has a defined class is referred to as an instance of that class.
-In Perl you could say that each module is actually a class, but for some reason the author of Perl elected to use the term "module" rather than "class".

 That's the sort of explanation you'll get in most programming books, but what is a Perl object really?
 Usually a hash.
 In Bioperl the data that the object contains is stored in a single, complex hash and the object, like `$seq_obj`, is a reference to this hash.
 In addition, the methods that the object can use are also stored in this hash as particular kinds of references.
 You could say that an object in Perl is a special kind of hash reference.